You are here: Urology Textbook > Kidneys > Caliceal diverticulum

 Acquired:

-Resulting from a cortical kidney abscess, a cortical cyst or from calyceal obstruction, a calyceal diverticulum may form.
-Complications of urinary stasis are recurrent urinary tract infections, milk of calcium or nephrolithiasis.
+Calyceal diverticula may develop from a cortical kidney abscess, a cortical cyst, or from calyceal obstruction.
+Complications of urinary stasis are recurrent urinary tract infections, milk of calcium, or nephrolithiasis.

 Renal sonography: